hyperledger/bevel/docs/source/guides/fabric/add-new-peer.md

 Use the same network.yaml if you need to install chaincode on the new peers.

 ---
-**NOTE:** With Fabric 2.2 chaincode lifecyle, re-installing chaincode on new peer is not needed as when the blocks are synced, the new peer will have access to already committed chaincode.
+**NOTE:** With Fabric 2.2 and 2.5 chaincode lifecyle, re-installing chaincode on new peer is not needed as when the blocks are synced, the new peer will have access to already committed chaincode.
 If still needed, you can upgrade the version of the chaincode and install on all peers.

 ---

-Refer [this guide](./chaincode-operations.md) for details on installing chaincode.
+Refer [Install chaincode guide](./chaincode-operations.md) or [Install external chaincode guide](./external-chaincode-operations.md) for details on installing chaincode.